maraakate/gsmaster/readme.txt

 ==========================
 3. Commands
 ==========================
- -sendack - by default gamespy doesn't not send this type of packet out.
+ -sendack - by default GameSpy doesn't not send this type of packet out.
             if you want to extend the courtesy of acknowleding the heartbeat then enable this setting.